 - You manage the domain-level functionality using the Google Admin Console (admin.google.com).

-For more information on the hierarchy of resources, see the Cloud Resource Manager documentation.
+For more information on the hierarchy of resources, see the Resource Manager documentation.

-- An Organization is the root node of the Google Cloud Platform hierarchy of resources.
+- An Organization is the root node of the Google Cloud hierarchy of resources.

-- All GCP resources that belong to an Organization are grouped under the Organization node, allowing you to define settings, permissions, and policies for all projects, folders, resources, and billing accounts it parents.
+- All Google Cloud resources that belong to an Organization are grouped under the Organization node, allowing you to define settings, permissions, and policies for all projects, folders, resources, and Cloud Billing accounts it parents.

 - An Organization is associated with exactly one Domain (established with either a G Suite or Cloud Identity account), and is created automatically when you set up your domain in Google Cloud.

-- Using an Organization, you can centrally manage your GCP resources and your
+- Using an Organization, you can centrally manage your Google Cloud

 - Proactive management: reorganize resources as needed (for example, restructuring or spinning up a new division may require new projects and folders).